Moorish movement

-The Moorish movement (الحركة المورية) is an extremist nationalist movement in Morocco that primarily operates on social media, aiming to "revive the glorious past of Morocco."
+The Moorish movement (الحركة المورية) is a nationalist movement in Morocco that primarily operates on social media, aiming to "revive the glorious past of Morocco."
 It opposes the "enemies of the nation" and promotes the supremacy of the "Moorish ethnicity."
 Its ideology is also known as Tamaghrabit.

 The movement was launched around 2017 and has gained influence through campaigns on historical and cultural topics on social media, while also maintaining its own media outlets.
 Its objective is to highlight Morocco's uniqueness and its dominance over other Maghreb countries, which it accuses of appropriating its history and heritage, and of attacking the nation's enemies.
 The movement faces criticism regarding the veracity of its publications and its campaigns of harassment and disinformation.

 History

 The Moorish movement, according to the Spanish news agency EFE, has no connection to the Moorish sovereign citizens in the United States, who claim that their ancestors were originally from Morocco during the time of slavery.

 Emerging in 2017, the Moorish Movement established itself through social media, initially focusing on Moroccan folklore.
 Gradually, it evolved into a nationalist movement, gaining a base of supporters and displaying a marked fascination for figures like Putin and Erdoğan, while expressing hostility towards "Islamists", "leftists", and Algeria.
 The movement sometimes glorifies violence against Algeria and the Polisario.
 Their posts occasionally feature memes of Hassan II or Pepe the Frog.

 In March 2022, the Moroccan Arabic newspaper al-Sabah reported that this emerging trend on social media glorifies the "supremacy of the Moorish ethnicity" and advocates for the expulsion of migrants from "countries south of the Sahara," primarily through Facebook pages.
 The newspaper noted that these racial ideas resonate with some segments of the Moroccan population, indicating a real rise in an "extremist movement."

 The originator of this movement is not precisely known.
 A European researcher suggested that "someone is directing this movement from above," noting that several Twitter accounts are linked to individuals close to certain diplomats.
 According to EFE, the movement also receives state support, as the government views it as an entity that can fill the cultural and political void in the face of rising Islamist currents.
 Some Moroccan journalists believe that intelligence services might be behind these networks, although they cannot provide concrete evidence.